mfullford/tunr_relationships/README.md

 clients.
 Finally we'll add an optional revenue source by enabling managers to create an ad to help attract new clients.

 Now that our Tunr app has artists, managers, and songs, we need to connect them.
-Enter our old friend, the ERD:
+Enter the ERD (Entity Relationship Diagram):

 ![Tunr ERD](tunr_erd.png)